 In Vietnam, household characteristics also appear to explain about half of the gap.
 Here, however, the sorting of disadvantaged students into lower quality schools seems to be the main factor explaining test scores gaps in mathematics with little of the gap explained by the phenomenon of advantaged students learning more than disadvantaged students in the same school.

 The rest of the paper is organized as follows.
 Section II presents a brief review of the literature, which is followed by a description of the data from Peru and Vietnam.
 Section IV presents the methodology used to explain the gaps in test scores between advantaged and disadvantaged children in these two countries, which allows for the possibility that the former learn more than the latter even when they are in the same school.
-The following section describes the variables used in analysis and presents descriptive statistics.
+The following section describes the variables used in the analysis and presents descriptive statistics.
 The results are presented in Section VI, and the final section summarizes the results and concludes the paper.

 II.
 Literature Review